robinagandhi/swa/module-1/github-primer.md

 ![updateremote](../img/primer/remoteupdate.png)

 As mentioned before in the introduction, git version control is very efficient for text files.
 It does not store entire files for old versions but only the differences.
-So it is prudent to make frequent commits and then push these changes to the remote repository - so that you have as many checkpoints as possible should you need to roll back.
+So it is prudent to make frequent commits and then push these changes to the remote repository - so that you have as many checkpoints as possible should you need to rollback.

 [Top](#table-of-contents)